Anurag-Gade/Semantic-Segmentation/README.md

 *More models are being added*

 Place the train, validation and testing data into their respective folders in the `.data/CamVid/` directory.
+Chnage your working directory (using `cd`) to the segmentation model of your choice, and run `main.py`.

+***For VGGSegNet***, change 16 to 19 in `main.py` if you want to use the VGG-19 model as the encoder instead of VGG-16.
+By default, VGG-16 is the encoder in our VGGSegNet.

+Some issues need to be addressed, in particular training the model with an IoU metric.
+If the accuracy metric is replaced with the IoU metric, the training does not go on, and the code runs into an error.
+Hence, a custom IoU function will be added as well.

 [VGG16 weights (for the VGG16 SegNet)](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5)